On rank one log del Pezzo surfaces in characteristic different from two and three: Classification

 Finally, we prove part $(3)$.
 Let $C$ be a non-exceptional tiger, so that $K_S+C$ is anti-nef.
-If $(S,C)$ is log canonical, we are done.
-If $(S,C)$ is not log canonical let $c$ be the log canonical threshold.
-By Lemma \ref{negative_adjunction}, there is a divisor of coefficient one with respect to $(S,cC)$ in the minimal resolution of $S$.
-Therefore there is an exceptional tiger, contradiction. \end{proof}
+If $(S,C)$ is dlt, then we are done.
+If not, then there is an exceptional tiger in the minimal resolution by Lemma \ref{minimalresolution}. \end{proof}